redis-collections/redis-collections/docs/index.rst

 *   Cases where different than standard approach would lead to better efficiency are mentioned and highlighted in API documentation as notes.
 Known incompatibilities with the original API are marked as warnings.
 *   Behavior of **nested Redis Collections** containing other Redis Collections is **undefined**.
     It is not recommended to create such structures.
-Use IDs instead.
+Use collection of keys instead.

 API Documentation
 -----------------